Whitney Paul

-Whitney Paul (born October 8, 1953) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Kansas City Chiefs and New Orleans Saints.
-He played college football at the Colorado Buffaloes.
+Whitney Paul (October 8, 1953 – December 3, 2025) was an American professional football player who was a linebacker in the National Football League (NFL) for the Kansas City Chiefs and New Orleans Saints.
+He played college football for the Colorado Buffaloes.

+Paul died at the University of Texas MD Anderson Cancer Center in Houston on December 3, 2025, at the age of 72.